run-ai/docs/docs/Researcher/cli-reference/runai-submit.md

 >  Templates are currently not supported.

 ### Container Related
---imagePullPolicy string
->  Pulling policy of the image When starting a container.
-Options are: ``always`` (default), ``ifNotPresent`` and  ``never``.

---always-pull-image stringArray
+--always-pull-image (deprecated) stringArray
+>  Deprecated.
+Please use `image-pull-policy=always` instead.
 >  When starting a container, always pull the image from the registry, even if the image is cached on the running node.
 This is useful when you are re-saving updates to the image using the same tag, but may incur a panelty of performance degradation on job start.

 --args stringArray
 >  Arguments to pass to the command running on container start.
 Use together with ``--command``.